 Dr. Merzenich received the prestigious Kavli Prize in Neuroscience in 2016.

 Language Processing and Reading

 Meanwhile, Paula Tallal, at Cambridge University, was working on a theory that reading was a language skill and that difficulties in reading were related to auditory processing problems.
+This is called cognitive research.
 She theorized that if auditory processing delays made it hard to distinguish between speech sounds, phonological awareness and hence reading would suffer.

 Neuroplasticity & Reading Theories Converge